-- a.
-All system inspections shall be documented in an official Title 5 inspection form and a Town of Truro "addendum to MA Title 5 inspection form".
+All system inspections shall be documented in an official Title 5 inspection form and a Town of Truro Septic Inspection Form.
 An inspection shall not be considered complete unless all information required on both forms is provided.
-In addition to the inspection criteria set forth in Title 5, the following criteria shall be observed in conducting system inspections: - b.
-An open inspection of all components of the system is required.
+In addition to the inspection criteria set forth in Title 5, the following criteria shall be observed in conducting system inspections:

+- a) An open inspection of all components of the system is required.
 If a component cannot be found or uncovered after a reasonable search, the inspector must provide evidence for the system's success or failure.
-Replacement or installation of the component is required in this instance.

-1. The septic tank shall be pumped at the time of inspection if it has not been pumped within the past 3 years.

-2. Leach pits must have at least 6 inches of leaching capacity below the outlet invert to pass the inspection.
+Replacement or installation of the component is required in this instance. - b) The septic tank shall be pumped at the time of inspection if it has not been pumped within the past 3 years. - c) Leach pits must have 6 inches of leaching capacity below the outlet invert in order to pass the inspection.
 The 6 inches of leaching capacity is determined by clean sidewall absent of staining or evidence of high water.
 The Inspector must clearly indicate on the inspection form the height of standing liquid in any leaching component, the level of staining in any leaching component, and the description of both sanitary tees in any inspected tank.
-In the case of missing sanitary tees, no passing report shall be issued unless there is proof (copy of permit) of the correction of the deficiency.

-3. Any work for the correction of component failures, such as, but not limited to, eroded distribution-boxes, new piping, sealing a tank or installing new tees will require a valid disposal works construction permit, inspection and issuance of a certificate of compliance.4.
-If the inspector finds that the access port covers of the septic tank inlet and outlet, distribution box and soil absorption system are not within 6 inches to grade, risers shall be provided as needed and the installation of risers shall be indicated in the septic system report.
+In the case of missing sanitary tees, no passing report shall be issued unless there is proof (copy of permit) of the correction of the deficiency. - d) Any work for the correction of component failures, such as, but not limited to, eroded distribution-boxes, new piping, or new tees will require a valid disposal works construction permit, inspection and issuance a certificate of compliance.

-- c.
-All Inspections shall be conducted by a MA licensed Title 5 inspector, using both the local and state inspection forms; the local form and required water test results shall be attached to the State form when filed in accordance with, and addition to, the requirements of Title 5 for septic inspection reporting. - d.
-The septic inspector must verify that the use of the facility (i.e.; # of bedrooms) matches the design flow of the system (i.e.; a 4 bedroom dwelling should have at least 440 gpd design flow).
-Design flow shall be based on the records on file at the office of the Board of Health and the actual use of the facility, including the number of bedrooms, shall be based on a visual inspection at the time of inspection.
+- e) If the inspector finds that the access port covers of the septic tank inlet and outlet, distribution box and soil absorption system are not within 6 inches to grade, risers shall be provided as needed and the installation of risers shall be indicated in the septic system report. - 3.
+Failed systems shall include: cesspools; non-conforming systems as defined in article 2; systems without adequate separation to groundwater; systems with leaching areas/pits that are essentially at capacity, as defined herein; systems that were not designed to accommodate the use; any system deemed as failing to protect public health, safety and the environment. - 4.
+All Inspections shall be conducted by a MA licensed Title 5 inspector, using both the local and state inspection forms; the local form and required water test results shall be attached to the State form when filed in accordance with, and addition to, the requirements of Title 5 for septic inspection reporting. - 5.
+The septic inspector must verify that the use of the facility (ie; # of bedrooms) matches the design flow of the system (ie; a 4 bedroom dwelling should have at least 440 gpd design flow).
+Design flow shall be based on the records on file at the office of the Board of Health and use of the facility, including the number of bedrooms, shall be based on a visual inspection at the time of inspection. - 6.

-e.
 Difficulty in Locating Components: If a complete inspection cannot be performed, the inspector must provide adequate documentation of the specific conditions which prevented a complete inspection and should indicate on the inspection form how the inspector attempted to locate components; in this instance the report shall indicate that the system "Needs Further Evaluation from the Local Approving Authority."
 The Local Approving Authority shall evaluate all "Needs Further Evaluation" entries on the inspection form and determine whether further investigation is required to adequately evaluate the system.